+Use-case description

-Use-case description Weather station System Use-case Report Weather data collection system, Weather station Actors The weather station sends a summary of the weather data that has been Data collected from the instruments in the collection period to the weather data collection system.
-The data sent are the maximum minimum and average ground and air temperatures, the maximum, minimum and average air pressures, the maximum, minimum and average wind speeds, the total rainfall and the wind direction as sampled at 5 minute intervals.
+System Weather station Use-case Report Actors Weather data collection system, Weather station Data The weather station sends a summary of the weather data that has been collected from the instruments in the collection period to the weather data collection system.
+The data sent are the maximum minimum and average ground and air temperatures, the maximum, minimum and average ai pressures, the maximum, minimum and average wind speeds, the total rainfa and the wind direction as sampled at 5 minute intervals.
 Stimulus The weather data collection system establishes a modem link with the weather station and requests transmission of the data.
-The summarised data is sent to the weather data collection system Response Weather stations are usually asked to report once per hour but this frequency Comments may differ from one station to the other and may be modified in future.
+Response The summarised data is sent to the weather data collection system Comments Weather stations are usually asked to report once per hour but this frequence may differ from one station to the other and may be modified in future.